lukamiletic95/papers/README.md

   1. Node A receives T which is not inside its Mempool.
   2. Node A stores T inside its Mempool and gossips T.
   3. Node N connects to the network as a new full node, whose peer_subset = { A }.
   4. How will node N find out about T?
+Does it request a copy of its peers' Mempools?

 Paper structure:
 1. Abstract